tibetan-nlp/classical-tibetan-corpus/README.md

 noun.
 We know this because case markers are not free-standing words in Tibetan.
 (Complications may arise in regards to nominal compounds but we ignore that now.)

-For the output of this process, see `volume-11854-vislcg-UD.txt` and similarly named files.
+For the output of this process, see `mila-vislcg-UD.txt` and similarly named files.

 To apply the grammar to the input yourself, first install VISL CG3 and then compile the grammar: